fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ## Related projects

-[This project](https://github.com/fau-masters-collected-works-cgarbin/gpt-all-local) lets you ask question on a document and get answers from an LLM.
+[This project](https://github.com/fau-masters-collected-works-cgarbin/gpt-all-local) lets you ask questions on a document and get answers from an LLM.
 It uses similar techniques as this project, with a major difference: the LLM runs locally, on your computer.